-The Earth Systems and Climate Change (ESCC) Hub, established in 2015, is a partnership of Australia’s leading Earth systems and climate change research institutions:
+The Earth Systems and Climate Change (ESCC) Hub was established in 2015 and ran until mid 2021.
+The Hub was a partnership of Australia’s leading Earth systems and climate change research institutions:

 - CSIRO